Filing A Special circumstances Appeal

 - Parent/student who is widowed/separated/divorced after the FAFSA was filed.

-- Necessary medical and/or dental expenses which were paid, but not covered by insurance, and will not be covered by insurance in the future.
+- Necessary medical and/or dental expenses which have been paid out of pocket, and were not covered by insurance, and will not be covered by insurance in the future.

 - Personal bankruptcy that occurs during the current financial aid year.